2023 BAL season: Teams

 Petro de Luanda was the first team to qualify for the season when it won the Angolan League on 10 May 2022.
-The last qualifed team was City Oilers who captured the third place in the Road to BAL East Division on 27 November 2022.
+The last qualified team was City Oilers who captured the third place in the Road to BAL East Division on 27 November 2022.
 The twelve teams of the 2023 BAL season were officially confirmed on 13 February 2023.
 After an absence of a Nigerian representative in the 2022 season due to FIBA's punishment of the Nigeria Basketball Federation, Kwara Falcons was directly qualified as winners of the Nigerian Premier League.

-Al Ahly, Kwara Falcons, ABC Fighters and Stade Malien will make their debut in the competition.
-ABC Fighters is the first team from Ivory Coast to play in the BAL, while City Oilers is the first team from Uganda.
+Al Ahly, Kwara Falcons, ABC Fighters and Stade Malien made their league debuts.
+ABC Fighters was the first team from Ivory Coast to play in the BAL, while City Oilers was the first team from Uganda.

 Two teams, defending champions US Monastir and runners-up Petro de Luanda, appear in their third consecutive season.

-Personnel and sponsorship
+Personnel

 Augustí Julbe of Al Ahly was the only coach this season to already have won a BAL championship, as he won the 2021 title with Zamalek.